 The best way to find out what kind of fuel your car requires is to simply look in the owner’s manual.
 But this is where it can get tricky.

-If your car requires premium gas, then you need premium gas– no ifs, ands, or buts about it.
+If your car requires premium gas, then you need premium gas— no question.
 Your car has a high compression ratio and moving to a lower grade will likely cause knocking, which you really don’t want.

 If your car recommends premium gas things get a little murky.
-In most cases, you can switch to a lower octane without risking engine damage but you will notice a drop in performance.
+In some cases, you can switch to a lower octane without risking engine damage but mixing gas types is not recommended.
+If you’you will notice a drop in performance.
 Some proponents of premium fuel argue that the level of precision it provides can make it easier to merge on the freeway or avoid an accident.
 Some say it can also improve your mileage, but again: you’ll have to measure your mileage before and after against the increased cost to see if it makes a cost-effective difference.

 A lot of newer cars now have internal knock sensors that change the game– they can adjust the engine’s timing to prevent knock which allows you to use lower octane gasoline if you so choose.